canguruhh/MetaverseTutorials/README.md

 # Environment Setup

-Start by entering the "playground" directory.
+Start by entering the `playground` directory.
 This is where you can build ALL your Metaverse apps during the tutorial.
 ```
 cd tutorials/playground
 ```